vga101/gaiasky/docs/Data-catalogs-formats.rst

 Octree catalog loader (multifile)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As of version ``1.0.5``, a new on-demand catalog loader exists, called Octree multifile loader.
-There is a version of the Octree catalog loader specially designed for very large datasets.
+This is a version of the Octree catalog loader specially designed for very large datasets.
 This version
 does not load everything at startup.
 It needs the catalog to be organised into several files, each one corresponding to
 a particluar octree node.
 This is an option in the `OctreeGeneratorTest <https://github.com/langurmonkey/gaiasky/blob/master/desktop/src/gaia/cu9/ari/gaiaorbit/data/OctreeGeneratorTest.java>`__.
 Back to the loader, it can pre-load files down to a certain depth level; the rest of the
 files will be loaded when needed and unloaded if necessary.
-This way the data is being streamed from disk
+This offers a convenient way in which the data is streamed from disk
 to the main memory as the user explores the dataset.
+It also results in a very fast program startup.
-This loader is called ``OctreeMultiFileLoader`` and is implemented ``here <https://github.com/langurmonkey/gaiasky/blob/master/core/src/gaia/cu9/ari/gaiaorbit/data/stars/OctreeMultiFileLoader.java>`__.
+This loader is called ``OctreeMultiFileLoader`` and is implemented `here <https://github.com/langurmonkey/gaiasky/blob/master/core/src/gaia/cu9/ari/gaiaorbit/data/stars/OctreeMultiFileLoader.java>`__.

 STIL catalog loader
 ~~~~~~~~~~~~~~~~~~~